 Facebook also runs a Facebook Business Suite group that allows its members to test new features and unreleased versions.
 You just need to click the link to sign up and can decide to leave the group at any time.
 Since it is a beta program, there may be glitches in the system as well.
 As a tester, you get to review the updates Facebook wants to implement and give them your review.

 Recently, Facebook allowed its beta testers to connect their Canva and Vimeo accounts to their Facebook Business suite.
 This tool makes it a lot easier to create ads and content by using free Facebook templates from both Canva and Vimeo.
-This will save time from creating content elsewhere online, saving them, and needing to adjust them into fitting Facebook’s ad model.
+This will save time from creating content elsewhere online, saving, and needing to adjust them into fitting Facebook’s ad model.

 Now that you know all of the basics of Facebook ads, you can create an online hair salon marketing plan.
 The traditional way to start out, once you run your Pixel, is to create your first ad for web conversions.
 (Use the data from your Pixel so these ads are more effective).